urbit/operators.urbit.org/content/guides/how-to-inspect-an-id.md

 +++
-title = "How to Inspect an ID" description = ""
+title = "How to Inspect an ID" description = "Urbit IDs unlock an entire digital world, and while they are NFTs, there’s a lot more to them than your typical piece of digital art"
 +++

-# How to inspect an Urbit ID

 Urbit IDs unlock an entire digital world, and while they are NFTs, there’s a lot more to them than your typical piece of digital art.